damolinx/vscode-bookmarks/README.md

 ## Visualization

-Bookmarks are expected to be rendered as markers on the corresponding editor gutter.
+Clicking a bookmark in the **Bookmarks** view selects its target range in the appropriate editor.
+Bookmarks can also be rendered as markers on the corresponding editor gutter.
 This is supported via the **Bookmarks: Toggle In-Editor Markers** command but it is disabled by default due to [VSCode #5923](https://github.com/Microsoft/vscode/issues/5923) which causes these markers to affect the breakpoint markers in some cases (unacceptable experience).
 You can also use the **Hide In-Editor Markers** and **Show In-Editor Markers** actions in the **Bookmarks** view menu.

 <p align="center">
   <img width="448" alt="image" src="https://user-images.githubusercontent.com/38414719/185772569-eebf133d-adfc-4ff2-9c20-9066508a3345.png">